 What happens in a crypto rug pull?

 The scammers did this intentionally to prevent the coin from crashing before they had a chance to make off big.
 Those who invested didn't realize that they wouldn't be able to sell their coins.
 By the time they were in, it was too late.

 In every case, the scammers try to make out quickly.
 Brand-new coins with a cloudy backstory are more likely to be crypto rug pulls than other more established altcoins that have fluctuated over time.

-How to spot a crypto pump-and-dump scheme
+Here's how to spot a crypto pump-and-dump scheme: